 If you have endometriosis, you can take the GnRH agonist Cetrotide for a few months to help enhance the quality of your eggs and your chances of getting pregnant.

-For the next 12 days, you will receive daily hormone injections.
+IVF in UKFor the next 12 days, you will receive daily hormone injections.
 These cause your ovaries to produce a higher number of mature eggs than usual.
 The list of hormones used would include gonadotrophins follicle stimulating hormone (FSH) and luteinising hormone (LH) .

 These reproductive medicines affect women differently, and they can have certain side effects.
-If this occurs, expert professionals from our partner IVF clinics in UK will constantly watch you to ensure that you are properly cared for.
+If this occurs, expert professionals from our partner IVF clinic in UK will constantly watch you to ensure that you are properly cared for.

 To track how many and how effectively your eggs are reacting, ultrasound exams and potentially blood hormone testing will be provided.
 This is for your protection and to see if your eggs are ready.
+One can choose from Egg donation programs in the UK.
+IVF treatment cost in UK is relatively expensive with one treatment cycle costing around £5,000.

 The eggs will then be removed from your ovaries under the supervision of a fertility doctor.
 A tiny, hollow needle linked to an ultrasonic scan probe will be used by your doctor.
 The probe aids in the identification of the follicles that contain the eggs.
 You may have some discomfort during the treatment, but if you experience pain afterwards, your doctor will give pain medication.